igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 If you decide to go this path, and you also decide to install Visual Studio Code (feel free to skip to that step lower in this document, then come back!), you can press `ctrl+shift+p` then type in `git clone` to get some prompts to do it.
-Visual Studio Code is also very well integrated into Visual Studio Code.
+Visual Studio Code has a very good git integration, as well.

 To download a zip file, go to this project's page on Github, and click the green `Clone or download` button at the top right.